Nord-du-Québec: Subdivisions

-From the Canada 2011 Census, Eeyou Istchee has a land area of 5,586.25 km2 and a population of 16,350; Jamésie has a land area of 298,202.78 km2 and a population of 14,139; Kativik has a land area of 443,372.20 km2 and a population of 12,090.
-However, when the Grand Council of the Crees speaks of "Eeyou Istchee", they refer to a much larger and contiguous traditional territory and homeland that covers much of Jamésie.
+When the Grand Council of the Crees speaks of "Eeyou Istchee", they refer to a much larger and contiguous traditional territory and homeland that covers much of Jamésie.

-The most populous community overall is the city of Chibougamau, which is in Jamésie.
-The most populous community in Eeyou Istchee is Chisasibi.
-And the most populous community in Kativik is Kuujjuaq.

 Jamésie, extending from the eastern shore of James Bay to the Otish Mountains of the Laurentian Plateau, is mainly boreal forest.
 Eeyou Istchee is largely enclaved within Jamésie, although one of its communities is slightly to the north of the 55th parallel and geographically enclaved within Kativik.
 Kativik has some boreal forest in its southern portion but is mainly tundra which covers the entire Ungava Peninsula.

+From the Canada 2011 Census, Eeyou Istchee has a land area of 5,586.25 sqkm and a population of 16,350; Jamésie has a land area of 298,202.78 sqkm and a population of 14,139; Kativik has a land area of 443,372.20 sqkm and a population of 12,090.
+The most populous community overall is the town of Chibougamau in Jamésie.
+The most populous community in Eeyou Istchee is Chisasibi, while the most populous community in Kativik is Kuujjuaq.

 Local government

 The administrative structure of Nord-du-Québec is divided between three equivalent territories to a regional municipality: Kativik, Eeyou Istchee, and Jamésie.
-At the local level exists five municipalities: The towns of Chibougamau (the largest town in this region), Chapais, Lebel-sur-Quévillon, and Matagami, and the special municipality of Eeyou Istchee James Bay Territory, which was formerly the local municipality of Baie-James before a 2012 restructure of the government.
+At the local level exists five municipalities: The towns of Chibougamau (the largest town in this region), Chapais, Lebel-sur-Quévillon, and Matagami, and the special municipality of Eeyou Istchee James Bay, which was formerly the local municipality of Baie-James before a 2012 restructure of the government.

 Kativik offers regional services to its 14 northern villages and associated Inuit reserved lands as well as the Naskapi village municipality of Kawawachikamach.
 Eeyou Istchee offers regional services to its 9 Cree village municipalities and their associated Cree reserved lands.
 The four towns of Jamésie are not covered by a regional government, and supply their own services.
-The special local municipality of Eeyou Istchee James Bay Territory is governed jointly by the Eeyou Istchee James Bay Regional Government, which consists of 11 representatives from Eeyou Istche and 11 representatives from Jamésie.
+The special local municipality of Eeyou Istchee James Bay is governed jointly by the Eeyou Istchee James Bay Regional Government, which consists of 11 representatives from Eeyou Istche and 11 representatives from Jamésie.